Projects

 Project period 2020-2023

 Knowledge about age and growth of fish in the Baltic Sea is often incomplete, or even incorrect, which leads to insufficient knowledge of its importance for the ecosystem and fisheries.
 The goal of the project is to research the age and life expectancy of herring and sprat to increase understanding of the Baltic Sea ecosystem.
 Recent developments in genome studies show that the age structure is important for long-term sustainability – knowledge that ultimately contributes to the management of ecosystems and a healthier Baltic Sea.
 The project is being carried out by the Swedish University of Agricultural Sciences.
 The project’s scientific part has been awarded a grant through BalticWaters’ programme to fund research projects and pre-studies.
-For more information, please contact us.
+Read more about the project here.

 Do parasites and hypoxia prevent a recovery of Eastern Baltic cod?